 He who prophesies speaks to men for their upbuilding and encouragement and consolation.
 (1 Cor.
 14:3 RSV)

-Few Seventh-day Adventists have struggled to read through the multitude of testimonies written by Ellen White.
+Few Seventh-day Adventists have persevered to read through the multitude of testimonies written by Ellen White.
 They are told that Mrs. White's testimonies were encouraging to her followers, and they never bother to read them for themselves to find out if this is true.
 There certainly are some instances where Mrs. White built up, encouraged, and consoled others.
 However, a serious examination of her testimonies reveals that she frequently tore down, discouraged, and grieved others.
-As we examine some examples, keep in mind that these are not isolated incidents.
+In examining the examples presented below, it is important to recognize these are not isolated cases.
 The general tone of her testimonies was negative, fault-finding, accusatory, and critical.
-In the remainder of this section we will examine how Ellen White tore down and discouraged her enemies, her church members, her family, her co-workers, and national leaders.
+Ellen White tore down and discouraged her enemies, her church members, her family, her co-workers, and even national leaders.

 Treatment of Her Enemies

 Mrs. White saved her most brutal barbs for her enemies.
 Mrs. White would tolerate differing views on some subjects, but there was one topic upon which she would not tolerate any dissent.
 Under no circumstances would anyone be allowed to challenger or question the validity of her prophetic gift.
 According to her former friend, Israel Dammon, those who "took a stand against the visions, she saw them 'doomed, damned, and lost for ever, without hope.'"
 Here is a tiny sample of the derogatory statements she made against her opponents: